Blog

 Convenient Kindle access across devices

-What sets Gumroad apart is the specificity of its offerings.
-Instead of browsing broad categories, you can purchase highly focused digital products like "30 SaaS Ideas for the Creator Economy" or "Validated App Ideas for 2025."
-These curated lists, often presented in organized formats like Notion, allow you to filter and tag concepts based on your skills and interests.
-This approach saves countless hours of brainstorming and provides a pre-vetted starting point for some of the best app ideas.
+Gumroad hosts creators who sell highly focused digital products like "30 SaaS Ideas for the Creator Economy" or "Validated App Ideas for 2026."
+These curated lists, often in Notion format, let you filter and tag concepts by your skills and interests.
+Some packs even include competitor analyses and estimated market sizes.

 Pros